-In the space between people & tech.
-User researcher, anthropologist, economist creative, etc.
+Somewhere in the space between people & tech.
+User researcher, crypto-anthropologist, creative.

 A CGI view of the underground network of tree roots and fungi.
 Screenshot from movie Fantastic Fungi.

 A deep and complex underground network runs under our feet.
 This network provides plants and trees with beneficial nutrients, enables them to communicate with each other through chemical stress-signals, and shields them from external pathogens (New York Times 2016).

 This is a fungal network, made up of root-like filaments called mycelium.
 Without this underground network forests would be nutrient-poor, more prone to suffering diseases and each plant siloed from one another.